 Fiona Römer Throws A Party At Hauser & Wirth To Celebrate Lorna Simpson’s Exhibition

-Cheery yellow tulips lined the dinner table at Hauser & Wirth on September 24, when one of the gallery’s senior directors, Fiona Römer, threw a party to celebrate American artist Lorna Simpson’s first solo exhibition in Asia.
+Cheery yellow tulips lined the dinner table at Hauser & Wirth on September 24, when one of the gallery’s senior directors, Fiona Römer, threw a party in collaboration with Tatler to celebrate American artist Lorna Simpson’s first solo exhibition in Asia.

 Simpson’s powerful and provocative paintings and collages impressed all of the guests, but left a special mark on one particular person: Stephanie Poon.
 “Art is meant to be experienced in person, and the physical presence of Lorna’s work was just breathtaking.
 The striking blues and layered canvases enveloped the event with a sense of calm and grandeur that just can’t be found elsewhere,” the arts and culture strategist said.

 Among the guests were key figures from the city’s creative community, including Poon’s husband, Nicholas Ho, and Betty Ng, Evan Chow and Alan Lo, all of whom were enjoying being able to socialise in-person again.
 “The contemporary art community is inherently a social one.
 It was nice just to be in the presence of like-minded people,” Poon added.